databendlabs/weekly/content/2022-11-30-databend-weekly.md

 [Issue 8983: Feature: tls support for mysql handler](https://github.com/datafuselabs/databend/issues/8983)

-If you find it interesting, try to solve it or participate in discussions and PR reviews.
-Or you can click on <https://link.databend.rs/i-m-feeling-lucky> to pick up a good first issue, good luck!
+Please let us know if you're interested in contributing to this issue, or pick up a good first issue at <https://link.databend.rs/i-m-feeling-lucky> to get started.

-## Changlogs
+## Changelog

-You can check the changelogs of Databend nightly to learn about our latest developments.
+You can check the changelog of Databend Nightly for details about our latest developments.

 - [v0.8.136-nightly](https://github.com/datafuselabs/databend/releases/tag/v0.8.136-nightly)
 - [v0.8.135-nightly](https://github.com/datafuselabs/databend/releases/tag/v0.8.135-nightly)